On this page find how to access survey information and data for Canada Lands.

-Other products that may be useful for Canada Lands can be found in GeoGratis.
-The Administrative Boundaries data in GeoBase includes layers for Aboriginal Lands and Canadian Geopolitical Boundaries, both of which have been developed using base data from the Canada Lands Survey Records.
+Other products that may be useful for Canada Lands can be found on Open Data.
+The data in Open Data include layers for Aboriginal Lands, National Parks and National Park Reserves, which has been developed using base data from the Canada Lands Survey Records.

 Canada Lands Digital Cadastral Data